 Bottom Line: Which is Better?

-In reality, Motley Fool and Morningstar target two separate types of investors.
-Motley Fool focuses on providing individual stock picks, for those who don’t have the time or wherewithal to do their own research.
+The Motley Fool focuses on providing individual stock picks for those who don’t have the time or wherewithal to do their own stock research.

 Meanwhile, Morningstar provides a vast array of portfolio analysis tools and analyst research reports aimed at helping investors do their own research and make their own investment decisions.

-That said, neither Motley Fool nor Morningstar is considered the “better service”, but instead comes down to identifying what kind of investor you are – a DIY’er or(Morningstar) or hands-off type(Motley Fool Stock Advisor).
+That said, neither Motley Fool nor Morningstar is considered the “better service”, but instead, it comes down to identifying what kind of investor you are – a DIY’er ( Morningstar) or hands-off type(Motley Fool Stock Advisor).

 Either way, Happy Investing!